‘Constipated’ man claims enraged airline pilot had him arrested for hogging bathroom

 ‘Constipated’ flyer claims enraged United Airlines pilot had him arrested for hogging the bathroom

-Exclusive: An Orthodox Jewish traveler says he was yanked off the toilet with his pants down and subjected to an antisemitic tirade while nearby passengers gawked
+Exclusive: An Orthodox Jewish traveler says he was yanked off the toilet with his trousers down and subjected to an antisemitic tirade while nearby passengers gawked

-Upon landing, Yisroel Liebb, an Orthodox Jewish man clad in religious garb, was pulled off the United Airlines 737-800 and arrested by U.S. Customs and Border Protection agents who allegedly told him, “You have no rights here,” according to a federal lawsuit obtained by The Independent.
+Upon landing, Yisroel Liebb, an Orthodox Jew clad in religious garb, was pulled off the United Airlines 737-800 and arrested by US Customs and Border Protection (CBP) agents who allegedly told him, “You have no rights here,” according to a federal lawsuit obtained by The Independent.

-In it, Liebb, 20, contends he was subjected to physical injuries, extreme emotional distress, and anxiety, and says he feels “sexually violated and embarrassed after having been publicly exposed in the nude.”
+Liebb, 20, contends he was subjected to physical injuries, extreme emotional distress, and anxiety, and says in his complaint that he feels “sexually violated and embarrassed after having been publicly exposed in the nude.”

 In an email on Thursday, a United spokesperson said, “We don’t have anything to share.”
 CBP acknowledged The Independent’s request for comment but did not follow up by the time of publication.

-The flight in question took off from the Riviera Maya resort town of Tulum at 4:30 p.m. on January 28, and was headed for Houston, Texas, where Liebb was scheduled to catch a connecting flight to New York, according to his complaint.
-About a half-hour into the journey, it says Liebb got up from his seat and headed to the restroom in the rear of the aircraft.
+The flight in question took off from the Riviera Maya resort town of Tulum at 430pm on 28 January and was headed for Houston, Texas, where Liebb was scheduled to catch a connecting flight to New York, according to his complaint.
+About half an hour into the journey, it says Liebb got up from his seat and headed to the toilet in the rear of the aircraft.

 “Sebbag relayed this to the stewardess and returned to his seat,” the complaint states.